strouddm/strouddm/README.md

-Hi there, I'm David!
+Hello, I'm David.
 I'm inerested in product development and AI systems.

 About Me